b7w/limited-fm/docs/guide/developer.rst

 * | controls: Function that get some data from database or utils related to web.

+* | fields: Some extra Model fields and widgets.

 * | utils: Some small functions.

 * | settings: Module to import default settings for limited app.